jerseycheese/BootHillGM/Docs/UserStories.md

   - Status: Open
   - Priority: Medium

-[BUG-014] Unnecessary Reload of AI Messages on Generate Button Click
+[BUG-025] Unnecessary Reload of AI Messages on Generate Button Click
-  - Description: Clicking the "Generate" button reloads all AI messages on the character creation page.
+  - Description: Clicking the "Generate" button reloads all AI messages on the character creation page, including the step description.
   - Steps to Reproduce:
     1. Go to the Create Character page
     2. Click the "Generate" button for any field
-  - Expected Behavior: Only the relevant field should be updated
+  - Expected Behavior: Only the field value should be generated, leaving the step description unchanged
-  - Actual Behavior: All AI messages on the page are reloaded
+  - Actual Behavior: Both the field value and step description are regenerated
+  - Impact: Wastes API calls and creates unnecessary visual changes
   - Status: Open
   - Priority: Medium

+[BUG-026] Character Creation Progress Not Saved During Process
+  - Description: Character creation progress is not saved incrementally, risking loss of progress if page is refreshed
+  - Steps to Reproduce:
+    1. Begin character creation
+    2. Complete several steps
+    3. Encounter an error or refresh the page
+  - Expected Behavior: Progress should be saved after each step completion
+  - Actual Behavior: Progress is lost on page refresh
+  - Status: Open
+  - Priority: High

-[BUG-016] Incorrect Location Display in Game Session
+[BUG-027] Incorrect Location Display in Game Session
   - Description: The location display sometimes includes more information than just the location name.
   - Steps to Reproduce:
     1. Start a new game session